EU Property and Forced Heirship Rules

 Forced Heirship Rules

-Those of us who live in England and Wales invariably find the concept of forced heirship an alien one.
-We’ve been brought up to believe in testamentary freedom, where essentially, it’s a person’s right to choose who inherits without fear of challenge.
-That said, attention must be paid to those eligible for ‘reasonable financial provision’ under the Inheritance (Provision for Family and Dependants) Act 1975.
+Those of us who live in England and Wales invariably find the concept of forced heirship alien.
+We’ve been raised to believe in testamentary freedom, where essentially, it’s a person’s right to choose who inherits without fear of challenge.
+Attention must be paid to those eligible for ‘reasonable financial provision’ under the Inheritance (Provision for Family and Dependants) Act 1975.

 In France, reserved (or forced) heirship has prevailed since Napoleonic times.
 The regulations were introduced to protect close family members, particularly children, following their parent’s death.